 The Pros of Express Entry include:

 No Job Offer Requirement

 You can apply for Canadian immigration through one of the Express Entry programs even if you do not have a job offer from a Canadian employer.
-However, you may be required to possess a job offer if you do not possess enough funds to support yourself and any of your family members accompanying you to Canada.
+However, you may be required to possess a job offer if you do not have enough funds to support yourself and any family accompanying you to Canada.

 You can get ahead of other candidates in the Express Entry pool if you possess the right skills and background.
-For example, you will receive more points if you have extensive work experience, good English and/or French language skills, higher education credentials, and adaptability factors such as siblings residing in Canada.
+For example, you will receive more points if you have extensive work experience, good English and French language skills, higher education credentials, and adaptability factors, such as siblings residing in Canada.

 Fast Processing Times